satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Removed Cube Axes###

-Cube axes, including support in UI, Python as well as the related Visocyte specific classes e.g. `vtkCubeAxesRepresentation`, `pqCubeAxesEditorDialog`, and `pqCubeAxesPropertyWidget` have been removed.
+Cube axes, including support in UI, Python as well as the related ParaView specific classes e.g. `vtkCubeAxesRepresentation`, `pqCubeAxesEditorDialog`, and `pqCubeAxesPropertyWidget` have been removed.
 The cube axes was replaced by a generally preferred axes annotation implementation called